Published on

 13. Twitter

-The 'Twitter' SERP feature displays real-time tweets and content from the Twitter platform.
-It provides users with recent and relevant updates, discussions, and news related to their search query, offering a dynamic and up-to-date perspective from the Twitter community.
+The 'Twitter' SERP feature displays real-time tweets (now known as 'posts') and content from the Twitter (now 'X') platform.
+It provides users with recent and relevant updates, discussions, and news related to their search query, offering a dynamic and up-to-date perspective from the X community.

 The below image shows how, at the time of writing, searching ‘titanic’ retrieved news items related to the missing titanic sub in the Twitter SERPs feature – over content related to the film or historic event.
 As a result, keeping on top of current trends provides an excellent opportunity for additional visibility on trending topics.